 Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

-- Academic Record: Applicants should have an undergraduate GPA of 3.0/4.0.
+- Academic Record: Undergraduate GPA of 3.0/4.0 or better (or equivalent).
 A business-related undergraduate degree is not required to be admitted to our master’s programs.

-- Letters of Recommendation: We require two letters of recommendation from references who know you in a professional manner and can attest to your professional abilities.
+- Letters of Recommendation: Two letters of recommendation (LOR) are required from professional references who can speak to your abilities and readiness for a graduate degree program (e.g., a current or former supervisor).
+Personal references are not acceptable.
 Specialized master’s degree programs also accept letters from previous professors who can speak to your academic abilities.
-You will submit the recommenders’ names and contact information, and we will contact them for the recommendation.
+Once you start an application, you will submit the recommenders’ names and contact information, and they will be notified via email to complete an electronic recommendation form.

-- Personal Statement: The personal statement provides you with the opportunity to discuss your career goals and why you think the UIC Liautaud program is a good fit.
-Guidelines are provided in the online application.
+- Personal Statement: The personal statement provides you with the opportunity to discuss your career goals and why you think the UIC Business Liautaud Graduate School program is a good fit.
+Questions and guidelines are provided in the online application.

 - Interview: MBA applicants only.
 All completed applications are reviewed by the Admissions Committee and qualified candidates will be invited for an interview.

-Students who enrolled for eight or more credit hours during the fall and spring semesters are eligible to apply for a graduate assistantship.
+Students who enroll for eight or more credit hours during the fall and spring semesters are eligible to apply for a graduate assistantship.
 These on-campus job opportunities provide students with a partial tuition waiver and a stipend that varies in amount according to the time worked.
-They also provide valuable work experience in areas related to their degree program.
-Students are responsible for finding their own assistantships, just as one would find a job.
+Students are eligible to apply for assistantships across campus.
+Graduate hourly positions are also available.
+Some postions are posted to jobs.uic.edu.

 You may be eligible for up to $20,500 per year of federal loan funding whether you plan to study on a part-time or full-time basis and regardless of your economic status.
 Completing the Free Application for Federal Student Aid helps students begin the process of determining how to pay for their program.
 The funds are government loans and are made available to domestic students who are interested in pursuing a degree from an accredited institution who are not in default of past student loans and have correctly submitted the FAFSA form.
 UIC Federal School Code: 001776

-The UIC Business Liautaud Graduate School eagerly welcomes veterans and participates in a number of programs designed specifically for U.S. Military Veterans.
+The UIC Business Liautaud Graduate School participates in a number of programs designed specifically for U.S. Military Veterans.

 Illinois Veteran Grant